Mahmood-Taghavi/Auto-Text-Typer/README.md

-**Auto Text Typer via AutoHotkey** addresses this by: - Taking locally available text (typed or pasted) - Simulating keystrokes - Entering the text into the active window automatically
+**Auto Text Typer via AutoHotkey** addresses this by: - Taking locally available text (typed or pasted) - Simulating keystrokes - Entering the text into the active window automatically.

 ------------------------------------------------------------------------

 ## ✨ Features

--   Simulates realistic typing into any active window\
+- Simulates typing in any active window
--   Paste text directly from clipboard\
+- Estimates total typing time
--   Adjustable typing speed (1X--5X)\
+- Adjustable typing speed (1X–5X)
--   Configurable delay before typing starts\
+- Configurable start delay
--   Pause and resume typing at any time\
+- Pause and resume typing anytime
--   Stop typing safely\
--   Live text length display\
--   Estimated typing time calculation\
+- Displays typing progress (%)
 - Global shortcuts for quick control

 ------------------------------------------------------------------------

 ## 🧩 Use Case: DST Research Servers

-On **DST (Denmark Statistics) research servers**: - Direct data extraction is restricted\
+On **DST (Denmark Statistics) research servers**:
-- Clipboard/file transfer may be limited or disabled\
+- Clipboard/file transfer are limited as a rule
 - Text input is often limited to manual typing

 This tool allows researchers to: - Prepare text locally (e.g., code,